seed-labs/seed-emulator/examples/00-simple-peering/README.md

 as150_net = as150.createNetwork('net0')
 ```

 The `AutonomousSystem::createNetwork` calls create a new local network (as opposed to the networks created by `Base::createInternetExchange`), which can only be joined by nodes from within the autonomous system.
 Similar to the `createInternetExchange` call, the `createNetwork` call also automatically assigns network prefixes; it uses `10.{asn}.{id}.0/24` by default. `createNetwork` call also accept `prefix` and `aac` parameter for configuring prefix and setting up auto address assignment.
-For details, check to remarks section.
+For details, check the remarks section.

 We now have the network, it is not in the FIB yet, and thus will not be announce to BGP peers.
 We need to let our routing daemon know we want the network in FIB.
 This can be done by: